NehaBais/NehaBais.github.io/README.md

 ## 👩‍💻 About Me

-I'm a **Data Engineer & Analytics Specialist** with 3.5+ years of experience building scalable data pipelines and deploying ML models that drive business impact.
+I'm a **Data & ML Specialist** with 3.5+ years of experience building scalable data pipelines and deploying ML models that drive business impact.
 Currently pursuing my Master's in Applied Data Science at San Jose State University while serving as a Graduate Teaching Assistant for Machine Learning Technologies and Distributed Systems.

 - 🔭 I'm currently working on **Large Language Models** and **Chain-of-Thought Reasoning**
 - 🌱 I'm exploring **Explainable AI** and **Foundation Models**